What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

 \section{Temporal Span Proposal Network (TSPN)}

-In this section, we present our novel model Temporal Span Proposal Network (TSPN) for VidVRD.
-TSPN is constructed on top of the object trajectory proposal module and shares the video-level convolutional features, enabling TSPN to make cost-efficient proposals.
-An overview of TSPN is shown in~\figref{fig:overview}, and~\tabref{tab:notations} summarizes the notation about it.
+In this section, we present an end-to-end trainable model Temporal Span Proposal Network (TSPN) for VidVRD.
+TSPN is built on top of the object trajectory proposal module, which is a combination of object detector~\cite{ren2015faster} and multi-object tracker~\cite{wojke2017simple}.
+In order to ease the optimization, we pre-train object detector and jointly train the whole video relation detection network.
+TSPN shares the video-level convolutional features, enabling itself to make cost-efficient proposals.
+An overview of TSPN is shown in~\figref{fig:overview}, and~\tabref{tab:notations} summarizes the relevant notations.